tshepang/blog/content/2009-movie-review.md

 Compared to last year, this year is lacklustre, except for desirable gals where Golshifteh Farahani ([Body of Lies][Seven Pounds]) and husky voice (likely Brenda Vaccaro) in [Midnight Cowboy] take the crown.
+In second place is
-1st runner-up is leading lady, Zhao Tao, in [Still Life] followed by (cheat) the warrior girl in [Avatar], who/which also happens to be year's **best creature**.
+the warrior girl in [Avatar], who/which also happens to be year's **best creature**.